mgleeming/isotopeEnrichment/README.md

 # isotopeEnrichment

-The isotopeEnrichment.py script determines the abundances of infividual peptide isotopes in liquid chraomatography-mass spectrometry data.
+The isotopeEnrichment.py script determines the abundances of individual peptide isotopes in liquid chraomatography-mass spectrometry data.
 The resulting data can be used to determine the extent of heavy isotope incorporation into a target molecule in isotope tracer experiments.

 **Workflow**